temporalio/documentation/docs/java-versioning.md

 title: Versioning
 ---

-As outlined in the _Workflow Implementation Constraints_ section, workflow code has to be deterministic by taking the same code path when replaying history events.
-Any workflow code change that affects the order in which decisions are generated breaks this assumption.
-The solution that allows updating code of already running workflows is to keep both the old and new code.
+As outlined in the _Workflow Implementation Constraints_ section, Workflow code has to be deterministic by taking the same code path when replaying history events.
+Any Workflow code change that affects the order in which decisions are generated breaks this assumption.
+The solution that allows updating code of already running Workflows is to keep both the old and new code.
 When replaying, use the code version that the events were generated with and when executing a new code path, always take the new code.